Standing at attention in their Army fatigues and with drill sergeants standing over them, more than 140 soldiers belted out “Jingle Bells” in unison.

 “I am an American soldier ...
 I am a warrior and a member of a team ... ”

 Volunteers with the Blue Star Mothers of America Edmond/North Oklahoma City chapter coordinated a day full of fun and food Friday for Fort Sill soldiers who couldn’t go home for the holidays.

 Their morning started with breakfast at the Renaissance Hotel downtown, followed by a stroll through the Myriad Gardens and a trip to the 45th Infantry Division Museum.

 Then, the troops headed to Gattitown off Northwest Expressway, where they were fed, played games and surprised children with the tickets from their game winnings.

-They played laser tag at Heyday Family Fun Center in Norman before ending the day at the Four Points Sheraton in Oklahoma City where Earl's Rib Palace catered dinner and the troops were surprised with Christmas goody bags.
+They played laser tag at Heyday Family Fun Center in Norman before ending the day at the Four Points Sheraton in Oklahoma City, where Earl’s Rib Palace catered dinner and the troops were given Christmas goody bags.